CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

     </div>
     </details>

-**Scanned SU validation** – three options: 'Match selected Warehouse,' 'Match any base document, Line,' 'No validation.'
+2. **Scanned SU validation** – There are three options available: 'Match selected Warehouse,' 'Match any base document, Line,' and 'No validation.'

-When "Match selected warehouse" is selected, it will block adding Storage Units with a different warehouse than set on the document - for example, when a new, empty Delivery document is created, and a warehouse needs to be chosen.
+When the "Match selected warehouse" option is chosen, it will prevent the addition of Storage Units (SUs) from a different warehouse than the one specified in the document.
+For instance, if a new Delivery document is created and a warehouse is selected, only SUs from that warehouse will be allowed.

-However, when a user creates a Delivery document from a base document, for example, Sales Order, there is no warehouse selection.
-Thus this option will not have any effect.
+However, when a Delivery document is generated from a base document, such as a Sales Order, there is no warehouse selection, meaning this option will not have any effect in that case.

 **Show Project selection** – Choosing this option causes displaying a window with Project selection before the Remarks window during the transaction.